golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 Ray offers two tools to inspect the cluster state: the status and the dashboard.

-Ray status shows information about nodes constituting the cluster, the total resources of the cluster and their current usage.
+Ray status shows information about nodes constituting the cluster, the total resources of the cluster, and their current usage.

 The `ray status` command needs to be executed on the head node:
 ```bash